Diversity and inclusion are about recognising that we're all different and have varying needs.

 We're committed to taking equality, diversity and inclusion into account in everything we do.
 This includes providing and transforming services, employing people, procuring goods and services, developing policies, communicating, and involving people in our work.

-Our Diversity and Inclusion Strategy 2016-19 (PDF: 929KB) outlines our plans for diversity and inclusion.
+Our Diversity and Inclusion Annual Report (PDF: 929KB) outlines our strategic objectives for 2020-2021.
 It reflects not only our legal requirements, but goes beyond that to reflect our commitment to doing ‘good business’, to harness the benefits of diversity to deliver great services for our customers, and to be a great place to work, by putting our people at the heart of everything we want to do.

 How are we doing

 - We've been awarded the ‘Gold Standard Employer’ Award by the Employers Network for Equality and Inclusion (ENEI), in recognition of our commitment to working inclusively, for the fifth year running.
 We were also ranked first out of 130 organisations.